EvaFrossard/EvaFrossard.github.io/index.md

     </iframe>
 </div>

-As you can see here, the channel of this mysterious Lance Stewart underwent 2 declines represented by the colored purple zones.
-Not a good job Lance....
+As you can see here, the channel of the Mr. Random Lance Stewart underwent 2 declines represented by the colored purple zones.
+Not a good job Lance...

 After playing around with parameters, we have decided on the following:

 - a **minimum duration of a decline of 8 weeks**: you could be on holidays without it being a decline !
+This allowed us to reduce considerably the ammount of datas that was unusable due to its size and the computation power it was requiring.
-- if the decline was 'intense', meaning that there was a 80% growth difference between growth index of your channel and the rolling average, we consider that the channel underwent a **massive backlash**, and may it be shorter or longer than 2 months, it should be counted as a decline (and a big one, what did you do ?)
+- if the decline was 'intense', meaning that there was a 80%  difference between growth index of your channel and the rolling average, we consider that the channel underwent a **massive backlash**, and may it be shorter or longer than 2 months, it should be counted as a decline (and a big one, what did you do ?)

-After doing so, a little update on what our database is: we had 74788 channels that had declines, with more than 121998 episodes... see ?
+After doing so, a little update on what our database consisted of: we had **74788 channels** that underwent declines, with more than **121998 episodes**...
+See ?
 You're really not alone !
 And more than enough to pursue our study !

 <body>
   <div class="table">